jookyboi/jquery.delayedsearch/README.md

 # Events

-The hintbox does not trigger any custom events.
+jquery.delayedsearch does not trigger any custom events.

 # Methods

-The hintbox does not expose any public methods.
+jquery.delayedsearch does not expose any public methods.